skulltech/aws-solutions-architect-associate-notes/notes.md

 __ELBs__ can manage traffic within a region and not between regions.

+__For unstable scaling behavior__, that is scaling multiple times frequently, the following things can be done —

-Increasing __auto-scaling cooldown timer__ value would give scaling activity sufficient time to stabilize.
+- Increasing __auto-scaling cooldown timer__ value would give scaling activity sufficient time to stabilize.
+- Modify the __cloudwatch alarm period__ that triggers scaling activity.

+__Default cooldown period__ is 300 seconds.

 __Port based routing__ is supported by __Application Load Balancer__.

 __Network Load Balancer__ can be used to __terminate TLS connections__.
 For this, NLB uses a security policy which consists of protocols and ciphers.
 The certificate used can be provided by __AWS Certificate Manager__.

+__Connection draining__ enables the load balancer to complete in-flight requests made to instances that are de-registering or unhealthy.

+ASG termination policy —

+1. Oldest launch configuration.
+2. Closest to next billing hour.
+3. Random.

+Load balancer does not create or terminate instances, that's done by auto scaling group.

-## SQS
+# SQS

 Consumers must __delete an SQS message__ manually after it has done processing the message.
 To delete a message, use the ReceiptHandle of a message, not the MessageId.